Car Accidents with Government Vehicles

 Clearly, this topic is very complicated.
 In a catastrophic accident where damages can significantly outweigh the waiver amounts, an experienced car or truck lawyer should be consulted for a full, comprehensive analysis of whether an injured party may be able to recover more than the applicable amounts as laid out by Georgia statute.

-When should you consult a Georgia car accident attorney?
+When should you consult a Duluth car accident attorney?

 If you were in an accident with a city, county, state or federal government vehicle in Atlanta or elsewhere in Georgia, you are most likely going to be confused by the various rules and regulations that may govern your ability to bring an injury claim.
 Being seriously injured is bad enough, but trying to navigate the ins and outs of an injury claim involving a government entity is confusing and frustrating at best.